hyonbokan/SwiftUI-projects/README.md

 # SwiftUI-projects

 This repository contains a collection of projects built using SwiftUI.
 Each project showcases different features and functionalities implemented using SwiftUI.
+A repo with the same projects, but with UIKit is [here](https://github.com/hyonbokan/Swift-UIkit-Projects)

 ## Projects

 ### 1. ToDoList

 **ToDoList** is a task management application that allows users to efficiently manage their daily tasks.

+#### Key Features:

 - **User Authentication**: Users can easily register and log in to the app.
 Authentication is securely handled using Firebase Auth.